-Professor of Translational Immunology, Cardiff Institute of Infection & Immunity
+Professor of Translational Immunology, Division of Infection & Immunity

 I began my research career with a PhD in the laboratory of Prof. Mark Walport (Imperial College School of Medicine, London) on the generation and study of complement-deficient mice.
 During this time, and the subsequent two years of post-doctoral research under the supervision of both Prof. Walport and Prof. Marina Botto, I obtained extensive experience in the study of innate immunity, inflammation and aspects of infection and autoimmunity.

 Subsequently I took a post-doctoral position in the laboratory of Prof. Siamon Gordon (Sir William Dunn School of Pathology, Oxford).
 I acquired an interest in macrophage biology and the cell surface receptors involved in microbial recognition.
 From this interest and my initial studies of the leukocyte beta-glucan receptor (Dectin-1) I was awarded (2003) a Wellcome Trust Research Career Development Fellowship (RCDF) in Basic Biomedical Science (Sponsored by Prof. Gordon).
 The RCDF allowed me to establish and run my own laboratory and further develop my interest in myeloid cell activation during inflammation.

 More recently, I transferred my Wellcome Trust RCDF to Cardiff University’s School of Medicine (2006; Sponsored by Prof. B. Paul Morgan).
 I have just (2007) been awarded a Medical Research Council Senior Non-Clinical Fellowship to continue the study of myeloid cells during inflammation.
 This will involve a particular emphasis on the physiological role of Dectin-1, but also on the development of new models to facilitate this type of research.